ITensor/website/docs/classes/itensor.md

         Print(T2.toReal()); //Prints 0.058565, the squared norm of T

-* `void toComplex(Real& re, Real& im)`
+* `Complex toComplex()`

-  Return real and imaginary parts of a complex scalar ITensor by reference.
-If the ITensor has any extra Index besides IndReIm, throws an exception.
+  Return value of a complex, scalar (rank zero) ITensor.
+If the ITensor has rank greater than zero, throws an exception.

 ##Operators##